 My parents had never been to the Northern part of Ireland before, and Richard still has some family living outside Belfast.
 It was a great excuse for us to visit family, while also showing my folks a part of Great Britain they had yet to see.
 We debated driving up through Scotland and crossing the sea on the ferry, but just didn’t have the time.
 The next time my parents visit, I want to do Scotland properly – I long to explore Edinborough and the Isle of Sky, but haven’t had the opportunity yet.

 So, as we weren’t going to drive there, we took the quicker option and flew to Belfast.
 From there, we rented a vehicle and drove straight up the coast to see the many sights of County Antrim.
 A few years back, for our first Christmas together, Richard and I toured the coast of Antrim.
-Of course, it was rainy, windy, and horribly cold that trip, so I was excited to see the same places in a slightly warmer climate.
+Of course, it was rainy, windy, and horribly cold during that trip, so I was excited to see the same places in a slightly warmer climate.
 It is Northern Ireland after all 🙂

 I love the mosaic tile in their entry!